microsoft/playwright/docs/src/test-annotations.md

 title: "Annotations"
 ---

 Sadly, tests do not always pass.
-Playwright Test supports test annotations to deal with failures, flakiness and tests that are not yet ready.
+Luckily, Playwright Test supports test annotations to deal with failures, flakiness and tests that are not yet ready.

 ```js js-flavor=js
 // example.spec.js